One of the major talking points in modern day boxing is the relevance of Pound for Pound amongst the fighters.

 ‘Hands of Stone’ Roberto Duran then enjoyed a brief time in the seat before Ali regained the world crown for an unprecedented third spell by avenging his loss to Spinks.

-Due to age and plenty of hard fights, Ali’s career began to decline quickly and it was back to Duran to lead the boxing world into the new decade.
+Due to age and plenty of hard fights, Ali’s career began to decline quickly.
+It was back to Duran to lead the boxing world into the new decade.

 Duran’s infamous ‘No Mas’ defeat to Sugar Ray Leonard then saw the baton passed once more until the flashy American retired from the ring at the beginning of 1982 due to an eye injury.

-Tyson remained at the top for two and half years before his universe imploded against James ‘Buster’ Douglas, leaving the 200 pound plus division to once again take a back seat to the lower weight classes.
+Tyson remained at the top for two and half years before his universe imploded against James ‘Buster’ Douglas.
+This shock left the 200 pound plus division to once again take a back seat to the lower weight classes.

-Pernell Whitaker enjoyed a short stint as pound for pound best in 1990 until a certain Julio Cesar Chavez won in the final round against Meldrick Taylor to begin a reign that would last until the pair met each other and fought out a stalemate in September 1993.
+Pernell Whitaker enjoyed a short stint as pound for pound best in 1990 until a certain Julio Cesar Chavez won in the final round against Meldrick Taylor.
+The Mexican legend begin a reign that would last until the pair met each other and fought out a stalemate in September 1993.

-The spotlight then fell on the heavyweights again briefly as another undisputed champion in Riddick ‘Big Daddy’ Bowe took to the summit to head into a rematch with Evander Holyfield as the number one.
+The spotlight then fell on the heavyweights again briefly as another undisputed champion in Riddick ‘Big Daddy’ Bowe took to the summit heading into a rematch with Evander Holyfield.

-Holyfield’s revenge victory at Caesars Palace would see the two-weight king then lead the way until Whitaker was once again rated as the superior fighter for the second time in April 1994.
+Holyfield’s revenge victory at Caesars Palace would see the two-weight king then lead the way.
+That was until Whitaker was once again rated as the superior fighter for the second time in April 1994.

-‘Sweet Pea’ was untouchable during the mid-90’s, rivalled only by Roy Jones Jr. until the emergence of the ‘Golden Boy’ Oscar De La Hoya – enjoying a superb run in the pro ranks fresh from his success at the 1992 Olympics.
+‘Sweet Pea’ was untouchable during the mid-90’s, rivalled only by Roy Jones Jr..
+Before the emergence of the ‘Golden Boy’ Oscar De La Hoya – enjoying a superb run in the pro ranks fresh from his success at the 1992 Olympics.

 Trinidad’s two-year spell ended when Bernard Hopkins took his belts in September 2001 before some inactivity for ‘The Executioner’ eventually led to Jones Jr. being boosted from the number two spot.

-Jones enjoyed a lengthy span P4P best until Antonio Tarver derailed his career with one fateful blow in May 2004.
-The baton then fell back to Hopkins until a certain Floyd Mayweather Jr. finally reached his destiny as Hopkins shockingly lost twice to Jermain Taylor.
+Jones enjoyed a lengthy span as P4P best until Antonio Tarver derailed his career with one fateful blow in May 2004.
+The baton then fell back to Hopkins until a certain Floyd Mayweather Jr. finally reached his destiny.
+Floyd hit the peak when Hopkins shockingly lost twice to Jermain Taylor.

-Mayweather was in a league of his own once he’d edged out Oscar De La Hoya in 2007 until Manny Pacquiao began to show superhuman powers when moving through division after division relentlessly.
+Mayweather was in a league of his own once he’d edged out Oscar De La Hoya in 2007.
+Manny Pacquiao then began to show superhuman powers when moving through division after division relentlessly.